AlphaAssay $ test my signal

 assay_preflight — lint the payload before you spend a check

 Checks the form of a submission — DSL schema, OHLCV sanity (finite positive prices, aligned series, strictly increasing timestamps), trade-row types — in the same failure-code vocabulary the paid tools use, and warns honestly when the sample sits below the engine's evidence floor.
-A clean preflight is not evidence of an edge; it only means the trial can run — so no 5-cent check ever dies of a typo.
+A clean preflight is not evidence of an edge; it only means the trial can run — so no paid check ever dies of a typo.

 Which tools put a signal on trial?